MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-key-vault-certificates.md

 1. At the bottom of the page, select **Generate**.
 1. When prompted, download the project to a path on your local computer.
 For discussion, we'll use a directory *ssltest* in the current user's home directory.
 The values above will give you a *ssltest.zip* file in that directory.

-### Enable the Spring Boot app to discover the SSL certificate
+### Enable the Spring Boot app to load the SSL certificate

 1. Unzip the *ssltest.zip* file.